cse264/final-project-f24-nje225/backend/README.md

+## Backend API
+Every route other than login and register requires a valid JWT token in the Authorization header.
+This will be returned from both the login and register routes, and should be included in the header Authorization : `Bearer <token>`
+The token will expire after 2 hours.

+### Auth Routes (/api/auth)
+ - POST /login - User login.  expects {username, password}
+ - POST /register - User registration. expects {username, password, email}
+ - GET /user - Get details of the logged-in user.

 ### Building Routes (/api/buildings)
  - GET / - Get all buildings.
  - GET /:id - Get details of a specific building.